Probe of soft-QCD in minimum bias events of pp collisions with the ATLAS at the LHC: KNO scaling

-The results of KNO scaling research according to the data of the ALICE, CMS and ATLAS experiments have been analysed.
-The shape evolution of the multiplicity distributions with a collision energy at ATLAS is studied in terms of KNO scaling variables at \(\sqrt{s}\) from \(0.9\) to \(13\) \TeV\ with the inclusive \( \mid\eta\mid < 2.5 \) one.
-The KNO scaling and \(C_{\mathrm{q}}\)-moments were studied by the CMS at \(\sqrt{s}\) from \(0.9\) to \(7\) \TeV\ in central pseudorapidity \( \mid\eta\mid < 0.5 \) region and more inclusive \( \mid\eta\mid < 2.4 \) regions, and the ALICE at \(\sqrt{s}\) from \(0.9\) to \(8\) \TeV\ in three pseudorapidity regions: \( \mid\eta\mid < 0.5 \), \( \mid\eta\mid < 1.0 \) and \( \mid\eta\mid < 1.5\).
+The results of KNO scaling research according to the data from the ALICE, ATLAS and CMS experiments have been analysed.
+The shape evolution of the multiplicity distributions with a collision energy at ATLAS is studied in terms of KNO scaling variables at \(\sqrt{s}\) from \(0.9\) to \(13\) \TeV\ with the inclusive pseoudorapidity region \(\mid\eta\mid <2.5 \).
+The KNO scaling and \(C_{\mathrm{q}}\)-moments were studied by the CMS at \(\sqrt{s}\) from \(0.9\) to \(7\) \TeV\ in central pseudorapidity \( \mid\eta\mid <0.5\) region and more inclusive \( \mid\eta\mid < 2.4 \) regions \cite{CMS:2010qvf}, and ALICE at \(\sqrt{s}\) from \(0.9\) to \(13\) \TeV\ in three pseudorapidity regions \(\mid\eta\mid < 0.5\), \(\mid\eta\mid < 0.8\), \(\mid\eta\mid <1.0\) and \(\mid\eta\mid <1.5\) \cite{ALICE:2010cin,ALICE:2015olq,ALICE:2022xip,Fan:2022bbp}.
 The charged-particle multiplicity distributions on the KNO scale for all experiments have the similar shape and decrease with increasing collision energy.
-For all experiments the KNO scaling is violated for energies from \(0.9\) to \(7\) \TeV\ if taking into account more inclusive pseoudorapidity regions.
-The ATLAS data demonstrate the tendency for the KNO scaling to be independent of energy for the highest energies.
+For the ALICE and CMS experiments, the KNO scaling is violated for energies from \(0.9\) to \(13\) \TeV\ if taking into account more inclusive pseoudorapidity regions.
+The KNO scaling holds for the central pseudorapidity region with \(\mid\eta\mid <0.5 \) and for the energy region from \(\sqrt{s}=0.9\) to \(8\) \TeV\ on the ALICE and CMS results.
+The ATLAS data demonstrate a tendency for the KNO scaling to be independent of energy for the highest energies, and the KNO scaling holds for a scaled multiplicity greater than \(1\).